 Development teams need to select the right approach for their project based on its needs and requirements.
 We have curated the top 8 SDLC methodologies that you can consider.
 Choose the one that best aligns with your project.
+Over time, SDLC methodologies have evolved significantly since the early days of the Waterfall method, leading to more flexible and adaptive approaches.
 Let’s get started:

-The waterfall model is the oldest surviving SDLC methodology that follows a linear, sequential approach.
-In this approach, the development team completes each phase before moving on to the next.
-The five phases include Requirements, Design, Implementation, Verification, and Maintenance.
+The waterfall methodology is the oldest surviving SDLC methodology that follows a linear, sequential approach.
+In this approach, the development team completes each phase before moving on to the next, and each phase has its own project plan detailing the tasks and deliverables required.
+The five phases include Requirements, Design, Implementation, Verification (which includes the testing phase), and Maintenance.

-However, in today’s world, this model is not ideal for large and complex projects, as it does not allow teams to revisit previous phases.
+However, in today’s world, the waterfall methodology is not ideal for large and complex projects, as it does not allow teams to revisit the previous phase.
+The Waterfall methodology is often considered outdated, as many organizations have moved towards more flexible methodologies like Agile.
 That said, the Waterfall Model serves as the foundation for all subsequent SDLC models, which were designed to address its limitations.

-This software development approach embraces repetition.
-In other words, the Iterative model builds a system incrementally through repeated cycles.
-The development team revisits previous phases, allowing for modifications based on feedback and changing requirements.
+This software development approach is known as an iterative methodology, which embraces repetition and incremental progress.
+In the Iterative model, each iteration cycles through all the phases of the SDLC, allowing for continuous refinement and improvement.
+The development team uses iterative development, enabling repeated cycles of planning, testing, and refinement based on feedback and changing requirements.
 This approach builds software piece by piece while identifying additional needs as they go along.
 Each new phase produces a more refined version of the software.

 This methodology is similar to the iterative model but differs in its focus.
 In the incremental model, the product is developed and delivered in small, functional increments through multiple cycles.
 It prioritizes critical features first and then adapts additional functionalities as requirements evolve throughout the project.